oscarpedrero/BloodyPoints/README.md

 # Default value: 1
 Waypoint Limit = 1

-## Allows you to uses tp when in combat
+## Allows tp to be used when a player is in combat
 # Setting type: Boolean
 # Default value: true
 In Combat = true